lilleman ba4503b4d1

 2. A central overrideconfig/menu.ts (loaded by src/ui/menu-config.ts, validated at boot) — where the operator reorders, renames, groups, or hides items (by node id), and sets branding (app name, logo, default theme).
 The override always wins, applied before the per-user filter.
 A clean clone needs no config/menu.ts; defaults apply.

 config/ is an empty drop-in mount point (like plugins/): it ships empty, and you supply config/menu.ts by copying the template (examples/config/menu.ts) in or bind-mounting your own dir onto /app/config (a commented example sits in compose.override.yml).
-The file imports its typed builder from #menu-config (the subpath import mapped to src/ui/menu-config.ts), so it resolves wherever it's mounted (keep the mounted config/ a plain dir — no package.json of its own — or #menu-config resolves against that instead and boot fails loud):
+The file imports its typed builder from #menu-config (the subpath import mapped to src/ui/menu-config.ts), so it resolves wherever it's mounted (keep the mounted config/ a plain dir — no package.json of its own):

 import { defineMenu } from "#menu-config";